 Ectothermic animals living in temperate environments can experience significant, long-term changes in ambient temperature.
-These seasonal fluctuations influence every level of biological function due to the universal effect of temperature on molecular interactions.
-As a result, biochemical, physiological and biomechanical processes are all affected by changes in temperature.
+These seasonal fluctuations influence every level of biological function as a result of the universal effect of temperature on molecular interactions.
+Consequently, biochemical, physiological and biomechanical processes are all affected by changes in temperature.
 However, a number of ectothermic species, including some fish, remain active across the seasons.
-These fish species include salmonids like rainbow trout (Oncorhynchus mykiss), which, depending on the strain, can remain active at temperatures ranging from ~4°C to 24°C (Anttila et al., 2014; Elliott and Elliott, 2010; Rodnick et al., 2004).
-Members of the minnow family like the zebrafish (Danio rerio) also have broad thermal tolerances in the wild (Cortemeglia and Beitinger, 2005; Sidhu et al., 2014)) and can experience a 10°C change in temperature between winter and summer (Lopez-Olmeda and Sanchez-Vazquez, 2011).
-Marine species, like tunas, also experience seasonal temperature changes (from 11°C to 24°C) associated with oceanic migrations, or acutely (>10°C change) when diving through the thermocline (Boustany et al., 2010).
-Although a change in temperature will affect the function of all organs, the function of the heart is especially important due to its role in moving oxygen, metabolic substrates and metabolic byproducts around the body and, therefore, supporting active biological processes.
-Thus, many fish have mechanisms that preserve cardiac function across seasonal temperature changes.
+These fish species include salmonids such as rainbow trout (Oncorhynchus mykiss), which, depending on the strain, can remain active at temperatures ranging from ~4 to 24°C (Anttila et al., 2014; Elliott and Elliott, 2010; Rodnick et al., 2004).
+Members of the minnow family, such as the zebrafish (Danio rerio), also have broad thermal tolerances in